 - Unwrap the log of dough and slice it into ½ inch wide discs.
 This should make 18-24 cookies.
 Place the cookies on a cookie sheet about 1 inch apart from each other.

-- Bake for 10 minutes or until the edges just barely start to turn golden brown.
+- Bake for 10-12 minutes or until the edges just barely start to turn golden brown.
+For a crisper cookie, bake for 13 minutes.
+Let the cookies cool for 2-3 minutes on the baking sheet.

 - Top with a dusting of powdered sugar.